LorenzHW/Master-Thesis/Code/progress/progress_2.md

 :-------------------------:|:-------------------------:
 ![](https://raw.githubusercontent.com/LorenzHW/Master-Thesis/master/Code/progress/pics/progress_2/test_data_loss.png)  |  ![](https://raw.githubusercontent.com/LorenzHW/Master-Thesis/master/Code/progress/pics/progress_2/test_data_tl_loss.png)

+Observations:
+* Taking a look at the figures above I would say that VAE_TL's latent representation is spun by 90 degrees.

 One interesting fact is following:
 * Before training with a combined loss on 100 epochs, I trained the VAE alternately.
 First 10 epochs with RC-Loss then 10